aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-microsoft-office-automation/_index.md

 The following is a direct quote from the above-referenced Microsoft article:

 > “Office applications were never intended for server-side use.
 Therefore, Office applications do not take into consideration the security problems that distributed components face.
 Office does not authenticate incoming requests.
 Office also does not protect you from unintentionally running macros, or from starting another server that might run macros, from your server-side code.
 Do not open files that are uploaded to the server from an anonymous Web site.
 Based on the security settings that were last set, the server can run macros under an Administrator or System context with full privileges and can therefore compromise your network.
-Additionally, Office uses many client-side components (such as Simple MAPI, WinInet, and MSDAIPP) that can cache client authentication information to speed processing.
+Additionally, Office uses numerous client-side components (such as Simple MAPI, WinInet, and MSDAIPP) that can cache client authentication information to speed processing.
 If Office is being automated server-side, one instance may service more than one client.
 If authentication information has been cached for that session, one client can use the cached credentials of another client.
 Therefore, the client may gain non-granted access permissions by impersonating other users."

 ### Stability